devops4mecode/java-sample/README.md

-# This repo is a sample Java Apps with Jenkins setup
+# This repo is a sample Java Apps with Jenkins setup(maven build)